Peri-LN: Revisiting Normalization Layer in the Transformer Architecture: Introduction

 Previous studies on deep convolutional neural networks (CNNs) have analyzed the impact of batch normalization on variance changes during the initialization stage of ResNet architectures, demonstrating its relationship to model performance \citep{cnnvariance}.
 They noted that, in models without normalization, hidden activation growth \emph{at initialization} can be exponential, leading to poor performance and stability.
 In contrast, in pre-normalized CNNs, the variance of hidden activations was shown to increase linearly as model depth grows.
 In the same vein, \citet{transformersgetstable} reported that, for Transformer architectures as well, the variance in the forward propagation of Transformer-based language models \emph{at initialization} increases linearly with depth.
 However, in the context of Transformer architectures, we observed that this variance growth at initialization does not persist as training progresses as shown in Figure \ref{fig:3iter}.
-Section~\ref{sec:ln_in_transformer} and~\ref{sec:experiments} provide a more detailed discussion of these hidden-state growth patterns.
+Sections~\ref{sec:ln_in_transformer}, \ref{sec:experiments}, \ref{sec:analysis}, and~\ref{sec:ablation} provide a more detailed discussion of these hidden-state growth patterns.

 Beyond these two common strategies, Post-LN and Pre-LN, a third LN placement has quietly emerged in large-scale open-source models: applying LN around the sub-layer, i.e., on both its input and output.
-Although recent open-source models \citep{gemma2, olmo2} have quietly adopted such designs and demonstrated promising performance on a large scale, these efforts often appeared isolated, lacking a conceptual unifying framework or a thorough investigation into their benefits.
-In this paper, we coin the term \emph{Peri-LN}\footnote{``Peri-'' means ``around,'' reflecting that LN encapsulates the entire sub-layer.} to unify these scattered approaches and highlight an underexplored avenue for stabilizing large-scale Transformer training.
-While prior work offers encouraging empirical results, there is still a lack of in-depth analysis explaining \emph{why} and \emph{how} Peri-LN can help mitigate issues that frequently arise with Post-LN and Pre-LN.
-By probing the forward and backward dynamics of Peri-LN, we provide fresh insights into where and when it may offer advantages over more widely adopted LN placements.
+Although recent open-source models \citep{gemma3, gemma2, olmo2} have quietly adopted such designs and demonstrated promising performance on a large scale, these efforts often appeared isolated, lacking a conceptual unifying framework or a thorough investigation into their benefits.
+In this paper, we coin the term \emph{Peri-LN}\footnote{\textit{Peri-} (Prefix) means ``around,'' reflecting that LN encapsulates the entire sub-layer. (e.g. peripherally)} to unify these scattered approaches and highlight an underexplored avenue for stabilizing large-scale Transformer training.
+By dissecting the forward- and backward-pass dynamics of each LN strategy, we clarify how, when, and why they differ, interpreting these distinctions through the lens of training stability.

 Accordingly, this paper revisits LN placement in Transformers from both analytical and empirical perspectives.
 In particular, we: